Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 An extension of area K83, this landing is shown on map 11.
 ____
 "This forty-foot-long corridor connects two spiral stairways, one leading up and the other descending into the depths of [[Castle Ravenloft]].
-Hanging from an iron rod bolted to the eastern wall is a dusty, ten-foot-square tapestry depicting knights on horseback charging across a battlefield under a bloodred sky.
+Hanging from an iron rod bolted to the eastern wall is a dusty, ten-foot-square tapestry depicting knights on horseback charging across a battlefield under a blood red sky.
 The lead knight rides a black horse and wears a fur-lined black cloak, dark gray armor, and a visored helm shaped like a wolf's head.
 His sword glows with the light of the sun."
 ____
 The stairs at the nor.th end of the west wall descends to a door leading to area K78.
 The stairs at the south end of the west wall lead up, ending at door that opens into area K37.